+Applications should be submitted through the Royal Society’s grants and awards management system (Flexi-Grant®).
 Applications are initially reviewed by members of the International Exchanges Scheme panel with the most appropriate scientific expertise.
 Following this a shortlist is drawn up which is reviewed by the panel Chair before a decision is made.
 Results are available approximately 4 months after the round closes.

 The following opportunities are currently available to UK scientists with our Newton Fund partners overseas:

 The DST-NRF Fellowships for early career researchers from the United Kingdom provide the opportunity for post-doctoral researchers to work at a South African research institution for a period of up to six months.

 The International Researchers Fellowships Programme and Fellowships for Visiting Scientists and Scientists on Sabbatical Leave provide opportunities for researchers in the UK to develop collaborations or pursue academic research at Universities or Institutions in Turkey.

 The Chinese Academy of Sciences (CAS) offers the CAS President’s International Fellowship Initiative (PIFI) to support highly-qualified international scientists and postgraduate students to work and study at CAS institutions and strengthen their scientific collaboration with CAS researchers.

 Brazilian State Funding Agencies, articulated by its National Council (CONFAP), will offer support through Fellowships and grants launching on 15 August 2016 to researchers based in UK Universities and Research Institutions who are looking to spend from two weeks to four years working in research in Brazil, in collaboration with local colleagues.